JafarMaash/P4P/README.md

 - `fields` stores (key, value) pairs where the value is an Entry object.
 Overall a `fields` entry looks like (field name, <type, modifier>).
 The hashmap is set up like this in order to keep track of the modifiers fields have, as if they are `final` then different guidelines apply to them (see Every Guideline Implemented).

-<br> After recording every identifier in a repository, a `TypographyGuidelines` object is created and is passed these hashmaps.
+After recording every identifier in a repository, a `TypographyGuidelines` object is created and is passed these hashmaps.
 It then (you guessed it) assesses the identifiers against typography guidelines and returns the results.
 The results are then printed from within `JavaParserIdentifiers`.

 ### `TypographyGuidelines.java`